|

 Bill Laymon, and select other Bay Area musicians.

-Where are they now?
-John Dawson has retired to the hills of Mexico,
+The dawn of the 21st Century found John Dawson retired to the hills of Mexico,

-David Nelson is creating incredible music with his David Nelson
+David Nelson creating incredible music with his David Nelson

-Band and Buddy Cage is working with an array of acts including
+Band and Buddy Cage working with an array of acts including

 the Brooklyn Cowboys.
 These three main components of the New Riders'